katychung/Homepage/_projects/retail.markdown

 ### Challenge
 The combination of Japan's declining population, an aging society, and the rise of e-commerce is forcing brick-and-mortar retail stores to continuously evolve their customer experience in order to attract and retain customers.

-Similarly, despite **low churn, growth on the platform has stagnated**.
-Key design issues like confusing data visualizations, poor information architecture and the lack of a user onboarding flow.
+Moreover, the company's growth has stagnated, which is further compounded by the lack of a clear value proposition.
+Key design issues, such as confusing data visualizations, poor information architecture, and the absence of a user onboarding flow, also hinder the service's potential.

 ### Goals
 - Define a strategy based on the company vision, business goals and user needs.
 - Shift focus to empowering frontline store staff with data-informed insights
-- ncrease transparency and knowledge sharing among stores
+- Increase transparency and knowledge sharing among stores
 - Improve design language, information architecture, the data visualisations for easy comprehension and overall usability

 ### Purpose